bruvellu/cephalic-furrow/3-text/furrow.md

 <!--Late ectopic folds form in CF mutants-->

-At later gastrulation stages we observe the presence of late folds in *eve* mutants, and reveal that *btd* embryos also form late ectopic folds at the head--trunk interface during gastrulation (@fig:ectopic).
-We first detect ectopic folds late during gastrulation.
-While the cephalic furrow in wild type embryos forms in stage 6, at the onset of gastrulation, the ectopic folds in mutant embryos only appear in stage 8, when the germ band has already extended at least a third of the embryo length ({@fig:ectopic}A, Video 1 and 2).
 Unlike the stereotypic morphology of the cephalic furrow, the ectopic folds are often asymmetric, have a looser cleft between edges, and lack the typical cell shapes at the invagination tip and edges ({@fig:ectopic}B).
 Ectopic folds thus form late and have irregular morphology.

 <!--TODO: Figure with shape analysis of ectopic folds.-->